Director, Governance, Legal and Performance

-6.12 A casual vacancy in an elected position on a committee is filled by the candidate who received the next highest number of votes, if that candidate is still willing and eligible.
-If there is no willing and eligible election candidate, then the position is filled in accordance with the provisions for continuing vacancies in this Procedure.
+6.13 A casual vacancy in an elected position on a committee is filled by the candidate who received the next highest number of votes, if that candidate is still willing and eligible.
+If there is no willing and eligible election candidate, then the position is filled in accordance with the provisions for continuing vacancies in this procedure.

 - where the position is elected from an organisational area, the head of the organisational area may nominate a member who meets the requirements; or

 - where the position is not elected from an organisational area, the chair may nominate a member who meets the requirements.